Manila Clasico: Changing of the guards

 In the 2015 PBA draft, Barangay Ginebra selected do-it-all guard Scottie Thompson, whom Cone felt "might turn out to be special" and could take the place of aging veteran guards and former MVPs Mark Caguioa and Jayjay Helterbrand.
 By the end of his rookie season, Thompson had made the PBA All-Rookie Team and was instrumental in Barangay Ginebra's conquest of the 2016 PBA Governors' Cup that ended an eight-year title drought for the team.

 As Barangay Ginebra ascended back to the top, Star, on the other hand, struggled for most part of the season under Webb.
 In the following offseason, Chito Victolero was named new head coach while Webb was designated as team consultant.
 Star also made the biggest deal in the offseason buildup when it traded long-time franchise cornerstone James Yap for guard Paul Lee.
 It also picked up NCAA top point guard Jio Jalalon in the 2016 PBA draft.

 Jalalon and Thompson, though friends off the court, are fierce rivals since college; both of them notching triple-doubles in games.
 They played their first PBA playoff series against each other right in Jalalon's first conference in the pro league.
 Thompson, who averaged 8 rebounds, helped his Ginebra team defeat Star in that semifinal series, overcoming a 0–2 deficit before winning in seven games.
 After getting defeated in the final two games of the series, the Hotshots would lose five more consecutive games to Ginebra, extending their losing skid to seven games.
 The Hotshots, now carrying the Magnolia brand, arrested the slide with a win in Game 1 of their 2018 PBA Governors' Cup Best-of-5 Semifinals match-up.
 Magnolia went on to beat Ginebra in the series, 3–1, and put an end to their rivals' two-year title reign in the Governors' Cup.
 Barangay Ginebra was also beaten by Magnolia in the quarterfinals of the succeeding Philippine Cup tournament, losing the back-to-back Manila Clasico playoff series to the Hotshots.

 Over time, another Lastimosa (not Jojo) and Abarrientos (not Magnolia assistant coach Johnny) were featured in Manila Clasico upon the retirement of the old hardcourt heroes decades ago.
 Hotshot Jerom Lastimosa shot the first four-point field goal in the "Christmas Clasico" that helped Magnolia to advance strongly in the first quarter until reaching a 72-52 lead against RJ Abarrientos and Ginebra.

-True to its never-say-die spirit, however, the new point guard of Ginebra cut their 20-point deficit by leading an avalanche of triples in the second half before Thompson hit the buzzer-beating corner trey at the buzzer to break the 92-all score and win the last Manila Clasico, 95-92, on December 25, 2024.
+True to its never-say-die spirit, however, the new point guard of Ginebra cut their 20-point deficit by leading an avalanche of three-pointers in the second half before Thompson hit the buzzer-beating corner three-pointed at the buzzer to break the 92-all score and win the last Clasico, 95-92, on December 25, 2024.

-Ginebra is down by 20 points, 52-72, but fans expect the never-say-die attitude.

-Ginebra ties the game, 92-all.

-Scottie Thompson shoots a buzzer-beating corner trey to give Ginebra a special Manila Clasico win, 95-92.